haampie/FastTranspose.jl/readme.md

 # FastTranspose.jl

-Experiment to transpose matrices of `Float64` out of place really fast for CPUs that support AVX2.
-Probably something similar can be done for `Float32`.
+Experiment to transpose matrices of `Float32` and `Float64` out of place really fast for CPUs that support AVX2.

 It's a recursive cache-oblivious algorithm, with a kernel that exploits AVX2.